 Our Health Visitors

-Mrs Gill Darling, Nursery Nurse
+Mrs Gill Darling – Nursery Nurse

 The health visitors’ primary tasks are to promote health and prevent illness in our community.
-This involves working with the under fives, expectant mothers, the elderly and disabled.

-Call our Health Visitors Direct on 01661 843080
+Call our Health Visitors Direct on 01661 843080 or 01661 835 767 at Prudhoe Medical Group

 District Nurses